khalilou88/jnxplus/docs/nx-boot-gradle/generators/init.md

 # @jnxplus/nx-boot-gradle:init

 Add Spring Boot and Gradle support.
-This only needs to be performed once per workspace..
+This only needs to be performed once per workspace.

 ## Usage